thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 ### Install collectd

-Because thin-edge.io uses the MQTT plugin of collectd, installation of the Mosquitto client library (either libmosquitto1 or mosquitto-clients) is requierd.
+Because thin-edge.io uses the MQTT plugin of collectd, installation of the Mosquitto client library (either libmosquitto1 or mosquitto-clients) is required.
 ```
 sudo apt-get install libmosquitto1
 ```